dude007dev/the_first_programmers_book/README.md

 # The First Programmer's Book

-📘 _The First Programmer's Book_ is an educational non-fiction project written in Ukrainian (with plans for English translation).
+📘 _The First Programmer's Book_ is an educational non-fiction project, initially written in Ukrainian and later translated into English.
-It is aimed at complete beginners who want to learn programming step by step using Python.
+It is aimed at complete beginners who want to learn programming step-by-step using Python.

-## What’s inside the Book?
+## What’s inside the book?

-- Basics of programming explained in simple language
+- Programming basics explained in plain language
-- Python fundamentals: variables, data types, loops, functions, error handling
+- Python fundamentals: variables, data types, loops, functions and error handling
 - Small projects and games (e.g., Guess the Number, Magic 8 Ball, Hangman)
-- Pop art illustrations and a bit of humor 🙂
+- Pop art illustrations and a touch of of humor 🙂

-## What’s inside the Repo?
+## What’s inside the repository?

 - Code samples from the book
 - Directories are numbered by chapter (e.g. `01`, `02`, …)
-- Each directory contains the code from that chapter
+- Each directory contains the code for that chapter

 ### Table of Contents (Code Samples)